Dynatrace/OneAgent-SDK-for-dotnet/README.md

 void End();
 ```

 The `Start` method only supports synchronous methods (in other words C# methods without the `async` keyword).
 If you call `Start()` in an async method, then with high probability the SDK won't capture the specific data.

-To support asynchronous methods (which are C# methods that are marked with the async keyword) the SDK offers a `StartAsync()` method.
+To support asynchronous methods (which are C# methods that are marked with the async keyword) the SDK offers
+a method `StartAsync()`.

 ```csharp
 Task StartAsync();